How to make vocals sit in a mix

 As a music producer or engineer, it's important to get the vocals to sound just right, as they are often the focus of a track and carry the lyrics and emotion of the song.
 A well-mixed vocal can make a record unforgettable, while a poorly mixed one can ruin the listening experience.
 In this article, I’ll share some tips and techniques for getting the vocals to sit in the mix and shine.

-To bring the vocals up front, try cleaning up muddiness.
+To bring the vocals up front, try cleaning up muddiness with an EQ.
 Reduce the low-end and lower midrange frequencies where the vocal is boomy and dark.
 This will make the vocals sound clearer and more defined.
 Be careful not to remove too much, as this can result in thin and harsh vocals.
 The body of the vocal, usually around 200-400 Hz, affects how big and close the vocal feels.
 This area is often exaggerated when recording an artist close to the microphone (proximity effect).

 One effective method is to use a dynamic EQ or a multi-band compressor, or a combination.
 This stabilizes and controls the muddy part.